pbrowne011/personal-site/content/posts/shiftreg1.md

 and physics necessary for this post.

 Thank you also to [Ben Eater](https://www.youtube.com/@BenEater) and [Mitch Davis](https://www.youtube.com/@MitchDavis2).
-Their Valkyries of related concepts inspired this post.
+Their videos of related concepts inspired this post.

 [^1]: The link might lead to no parts, depending on when you click it.